readthedocs/ethicalads.io/content/pages/vision.md

-title: Vision
+title: Advertising Vision
 description: We see a different future for advertising.
 One that harkens from the past.
 template: ea/vision
 h2: Ads that don't track you, sold by a company you can trust

-We realize that our name sets a high bar for what people expect, and we do our best to live up that.
+We realize that our name, EthicalAds, sets a high bar for what people expect, and we do our best to live up that.
 We want to define _ethical advertising_ here, so that you know we're talking about.

-## Vision
+## What is ethical advertising

 Ethical ads respect users while still providing value to advertisers.
 The most important parts: